rasulkireev/gpw/content/blog/pygotham-day-II.md

 title: "PyGotham 2019: Day 2"
 date: 2019-10-15
 published: true
-slug: /pygotham-day-II
+slug: /pygotham-day-two
-icon: ./icons/book.svg
+icon: ./icons/pygotham.png
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: uf2nnANWa8Q
-tags: [conference, networking, pygotham, talks]
+keywords: [conference, networking, pygotham, talks]
-category: "Conferences"
+category: Conferences
-description: "Second Day of my first conference ever.
-I tried to make good notes during the talks I attended."
+description: Second Day of my first conference ever.
+I tried to make good notes during the talks I attended.
 ---

 Day 2 of the PyGotham conference was on Saturday.
 I expected there to be way more people, but surprisingly, the opposite has happened.
 Day 2 count was twice as small, or at least that is how it felt.
 Below are the note from Day 2.